 Past Experience & Clerkships

-Before Robinson and Cole, Ben worked for another major Connecticut firm, focusing on complex litigation and higher education.
-He also worked for a global law firm in New York City, focusing on complex litigation and government enforcement actions including litigation involving the financial crisis.
+Before joining Robinson and Cole, Ben worked for another major Connecticut-based firm, focusing on complex litigation and appellate law.
+Prior to that experience, he was an associate at a global law firm in New York City, focusing on complex litigation and government enforcement actions.